01 of 08

 04 of 08

 Cubbies are another popular and far more flexible option for keeping your space tidy.
-These little cubes can come in a myriad of colors, sizes - and the configurations are endless.
+These little cubes can come in a myriad of colors and sizes—and the configurations are endless.
 The best part about cubbies is that if you have a small room, simply stacking a few together will suffice, and the look can be tailored to your space.
 The Way Basic Eco Storage Cubes come in a ton of sizes and colorways.
-They're also pretty inexpensive, so you can really afford to get creative.Continue to 5 of 8 below.
+They're also pretty inexpensive, so you can afford to get creative.Continue to 5 of 8 below.

 05 of 08

 If out of sight, out of mind is your mantra, then having closed storage for your shoes is going to make you very happy.
-When looking to buy shoe storage for your entryway, make sure it is not too deep, and that it can hold enough shoes to ensure that you will not need to have any other shoes on the floor (except maybe boots).
-The Stall Shoe Cabinet from IKEA is a favorite of mine, it is only 7” deep and can hold a minimum of eight pairs of shoes.Continue to 6 of 8 below.
+When looking to buy shoe storage for your entryway, make sure it is not too deep and it can hold enough shoes to ensure that you will not need to have any other shoes on the floor (except maybe boots).
+The Stall Shoe Cabinet from IKEA is a great option, it is only 7 inches deep and can hold a minimum of eight pairs of shoes.Continue to 6 of 8 below.

 06 of 08

-If you have the wall space for it, I definitely encourage you to integrate a mirror into your entryway or mudroom.
-It’s always good to have that final look before you walk out the door to catch any last minute snafus.
-The custom color Infinity Mirror from Room & Board, or the metal framed mirror in antique brass from West Elm are two great options if you want this look in your home.Continue to 7 of 8 below.
+If you have the wall space for it, think about integrating a mirror into your entryway or mudroom.
+It’s always good to have that final look before you walk out the door to catch any last-minute snafus.
+The custom color Infinity Mirror from Room&Board or the metal framed mirror in antique brass from West Elm are two great options if you want this look in your home.Continue to 7 of 8 below.

 07 of 08

-No matter how many other pieces you have in place, the fact is that an entryway is only as good as it's rug.
-We all want rugs that look good, and show some personality when we walk into our homes.
-However, for this high traffic area durability is just as important as style; so this might not be the place for your favorite, fragile antique.
-You will need to look for a rug that is able to stand up to the elements and people using them to get the elements off of their boots.
-The rug will need to be easy to clean, with good traction to avoid slips.
-I would recommend this wool rug from Studio Matsalla as a stylish option for your entryway.
-A wool rug it is always a good choice as it reduces noise, and naturally resists dirt.Continue to 8 of 8 below.
+No matter how many other pieces you have in place, the fact is that an entryway is only as good as its rug.
+People want rugs that look good and show some personality when they walk into their homes.
+However, for this high-traffic area, durability is just as important as style; so this might not be the place for your favorite, fragile antique.
+You will need to look for a rug that can stand up to the elements and people using them to get the elements off of their boots and shoes.
+The rug will need to be easy to clean with good traction to avoid slips.
+Consider the wool rug from Studio Matsalla Interiors as a stylish option for your entryway.
+A wool rug is always a good choice as it reduces noise and naturally resists dirt.Continue to 8 of 8 below.

 08 of 08

 Every space in the home could benefit from a basket, and nowhere is this truer than in the entryway.
-Use floor baskets as catch-alls for accessories like umbrellas, gloves, and tote bags.
-And whenever guests come over, and somehow there just aren’t enough hooks or spaces on the wall, an extra basket will always come in handy.
-Check out the Floor Cobra Basket from CB2; this stylish piece will blend in nicely with any number of interiors, and it can hold a lot of items.
+Use floor baskets as catch-alls for accessories such as umbrellas, gloves, and tote bags.
+And whenever guests come over and there just aren’t enough hooks or spaces on the wall, an extra basket will always come in handy.
+Check out the baskets from CB2; as it has stylish pieces that will blend in nicely with any number of interiors.